Quansight-Labs/free-threaded-compatibility/docs/porting.md

 [`ThreadPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)
 high-level thread pool interface.

+If you'd like to learn more about multithreaded Python programming in the GIL-enabled build, Santiago Basulto's [tutorial from PyCon 2020](https://www.youtube.com/watch?v=18B1pznaU1o) is a good place to start.

 For a pedagogical introduction to multithreaded programming in free-threaded Python, we suggest reading the [`ft_utils`](https://github.com/facebookincubator/ft_utils/blob/main/docs/index.md)